TomaszKiapsnia/TomaszKiapsnia.github.io/_posts/2020-10-09-[ENG]DQDD-means-quality-first.markdown

 ![third red test#2](/images/dqdd/3rd_test_second_fail.png)

 And it failed with quite big negative value.
-Keeping in mind our test data set, we know, that for some reason, the biggest negative value, which is not in our last 3 months, was included to sum.
+Having in mind our test data set, we can easily figure out, that the biggest negative value, which is not in our last 3 months, was included to sum.
 Closer look to our code, and we can see aliasing error in condition to join (probably because of copy and paste and not changing to the proper one):
 ```
      INNER JOIN d_date dat